Ophel1aLee/LLM-Literacy-Game-Content/README.md

 # Thesis Config

-Research code for my master these "A Serious Game For Enhancing LLM Literacy Among Non-Technical Users."
+Research code for my master thesis "A Serious Game For Enhancing LLM Literacy Among Non-Technical Users."
 It has two parts:

 1. **Level 1–4**: four in-game content for each level.
 Each produces a JSON config consumed by a companion Unity project that turns the results into an interactive demo.